-I definitely hold a higher level of respect for the individual who asks exactly how it will be used, how it will be stored and/or takes the time to create a new set of credentials to be used for website maintenance.
+I definitely hold a higher level of respect for the individual who asks exactly how it will be used, how it will be stored, and/or takes the time to create a new set of credentials to be used for website maintenance.
 These are few and far between though.

 Locked Down to the Point of Inefficiency

-This is a very frustrating dance – I have a job to do, my direct client is probably not handling IT and just wants the work done, yet I can’t do my job because I do not have access to what I need.
+This is a very frustrating dance – I have a job to do, and my direct client is probably not handling IT and just wants the work done, yet I can’t do my job because I do not have access to what I need.

-The back and forth ensues and eventually I almost always get the access I need.
-However there are those that come up with some not-so-great scenarios.
+The back and forth ensues and eventually, I almost always get the access I need.
+However, there are those that come up with some not-so-great scenarios.
 I’m actually working on an access policy document that will state exactly what must be provided by the client in order for me to provide adequate services.

 For smaller organizations and individuals, I highly recommend that you create new access credentials for use with your newly hired vendor and never share username/password combos that are obviously skeleton keys.